-Let’s take example of amazon.com here.
-Let’s say you have story to test that items are added to cart successfully.
-Here, you may have multiple test cases like adding one item to cart, adding multiple items to cart, adding different types of item to cart etc. Here, for browser compatibility, you can just have each type of item added to cart once to ensure that UI components for all types of items are displayed properly and user can interact with them.
-However, for different combinations of different items, you can just have scenarios with one browser because we already have tested all UI components in different types of browser.
+Let’s take an example of amazon.com here.
+Let’s say you have a story to test that items are added to cart successfully.
+Here, you may have multiple test cases like adding one item to cart, adding multiple items to cart, adding different types of items to cart, etc. Here, for browser compatibility, you can just have each type of item added to cart once to ensure that UI components for all types of items are displayed properly and the user can interact with them.
+However, for different combinations of different items, you can just have scenarios with one browser because we already have tested all UI components in different types of browsers.

 Question: Why we can’t test different combinations of items through services rather than having UI tests at all?

-Answer is simple, since adding different types and different combination of items is an actual end user scenario, so we would like to test this using browser mimicking the exact user behaviour here.
+Answer is simple, since adding different types and different combination of items is an actual end-user scenario, so we would like to test this using browser mimicking the exact user behavior here.
 Of course, we need to be selective here and need to come up with most frequent user scenarios based on historical production data rather than ending up with 100s of permutations and combinations.

 2. Keep UI or E2E automation to minimum

 Never have tons of UI tests.
 UI tests are most expensive to run, develop and maintain.
 Rather, consider web services tests for whatever can be tested using services tests.
-UI tests should only be there for few important end user scenario which covers most of the functionality.
+UI tests should only be there for a few important end-user scenarios which covers most of the functionality.
 Ideally, maximum no of tests should be covered in unit tests, fewer tests should be there at integration level (mostly services layer) and minimum should be left for UI testing.
-Refer the test pyramid below:
+Refer to the test pyramid below: